Electricity basics explained simply

 no_upwards

-For the same reason, if you simply connected a pipe from the lower tank to the upper tank, the water won’t go back to the higher tank.
+For the same reason, if you simply connect a pipe from the lower tank to the upper tank, the water won’t go back to the higher tank.

 crossed_up